Budgeting doesn’t need to be stressful or confusing. These simple budgeting tips show you how you can start saving today.

-2. Track your spending to create a solid budget
+3. Track your spending to create a solid budget

-The best way to do this is to track all of our incomings and expenditures over a 30-day period.
-This means being aware of each and every transaction, either noting it down in a spreadsheet, or using a budgeting app such as You Need a Budget.
+The best way to do this is to track all of your income and expenses over a 30-day period.
+This means being aware of every single transaction and either noting it down in a spreadsheet or using a budgeting app such as You Need a Budget.

-Separate the fixed from the variable expenses
+4. Separate fixed expenses from variable expenses

 Once you’ve got a good overview of where all your money is coming and going each month, the next step is to separate your expenditures into fixed and variable costs.
-Fixed costs would cover:

 Entertainment (i.e. nights out, cinema trips, concerts)